lortordermur/lortordermur/README.md

 * **[ASKENDUM website](http://askendum.com)** (in German)

 My second novel, a truly enormous and whimsical universe ruled by a crazed artificial intelligence, has been in preparation since 2016.
-Currently I am finished with the third and final plot draft.
+Currently I am writing the rough draft.

 To help other writers of fiction I have created a calculation spreadsheet that is compatible with several office suites.